jeremyerwin/jeremyerwin.github.io/_posts/2018-06-04-corsage-en-velours-chataigne.md

 Right now, the pattern is in a .las (Wild ginger Patternmaster) file, and IIRC, licensing prolems complicate the sharing of theis sort of file.
 I should have it available as a DXF file shortly.

-In the mean time, if any one has any suggestions on how best to import tissue paper pattern sheets that have been bound into a book, I'd be glad to hearof them.
+In the mean time, if any one has any suggestions on how best to import tissue paper pattern sheets that have been bound into a book, I'd be glad to hear of them.
 Perhaps I can get an old and obsolete (and therefore inexpensive) large scale drawing tablet, and reverse engineer the RS232 connection